What is Buddy Punching?

-Something you know (for e.g. passwords, PIN) is the most common kind of authentication mechanism based on having the employee remember something and not disclose it to anyone else.
+Something you know (e.g. passwords, PIN) is the most common kind of authentication mechanism based on having the employee remember something and not disclose it to anyone else.

-Something you have (for e.g. keys, RFID or proximity cards, and smart cards) is based on the employee always possessing an object that has been assigned to them.
+Something you have (e.g. keys, RFID or proximity cards, and smart cards) relies on the employee always possessing the assigned object.

-Something you are (for e.g. fingerprints, retina scans) is based on what the employee is.
+Something you are (e.g. fingerprints, retina scans) is based on what the employee is.
 This relies on something about the employee that does not change, like a fingerprint.

 Yes, it is harder to fool a biometric device – as long as the initial biometric readings are correctly setup and the biometric device is secure against tampering or misuse.
-For example, if no one is supervising the biometric device, a simple internet search will reveal multiple ways to beat fingerprint biometric readers, for example this link.
+For example, if no one is supervising the biometric device, a simple internet search will reveal multiple ways to beat fingerprint biometric readers.